 Specific skills for each level are laid out in their respective chapter, linked above.

-Note: Skills listed in each chapter are intended to reflect your character’s growth of and control over their Essence rather than act as discrete skills that can be performed.
-As your Essence’s density increases and you learn more skills, envision that as enhancing your control over the Essence in a way that allows you to perform that skill by learning to manipulate it in certain ways.
+Note: Skills listed in each chapter are intended to reflect your character’s growth of and control over their Essence rather than act as discrete actions that can be performed.
+As their essence’s Density increases and they learn more skills, envision that as your character enhancing their control over their essence in a way that allows them to perform that skill by learning to manipulate it in certain ways.
 If your GM allows it, skills can be merged, weakened (unless otherwise specified), or altered to fit certain situations beyond what is described, so long as the Density allows the possibility.

 Manipulating Your Essence

 Using Essence follows the same rules as other qualities, but a negative impact failure gives your character the “strained” status condition.
-On a successful roll, you can use the skill you were trying to use to do anything that the skill could logically allow.
+On a successful roll, you can use the skill you were attempting to do anything that the skill could logically allow.
 For example, the Honed Skill Grab can be used to hold things in place as well as simply pick them up.

 Prolonged use (i.e. maintaining an action using Essence for longer than 1 turn if in Combat or for longer than 5 seconds outside of Combat) can also place strain on your character’s mind.
 Every time your turn begins while you are maintaining the manipulation of your Essence, make a Check roll using your Essence quality.
 If you fail the check, your character gains the “strained” status condition.

 In addition to this, attempting to manipulate an object up to twice what your Essence’s Density allows (i.e. attempting to lift something that weighs more than your essence can comfortably lift—not going beyond your Essence’s range), you must roll an additional Essence check.
-If you fail your check, your character gains the “strained” condition and is unable to perform the action.
-If the object is more than twice what your Essence’s Density allows, the action cannot be performed.
+If you fail this check, your character gains the “strained” condition and is unable to perform the action.
+If the object is more than twice what your Essence’s Density allows, the action cannot be performed at all.

-As your character’s Essence gains more Density, it will be able to be extended further.
-The ranges listed below are relative to your character’s head and allows for a rounded tip with an at least 1-foot diameter when extended away from you.
+As your character’s essence gains more Density, it will be able to be extended further.
+The ranges listed below are relative to your character’s head and allows for a rounded tip with a 1-foot diameter when extended away from you.

 While you are able to stretch your essence as far as the table above specifies, the closer your Essence is to you, the denser and therefore the more powerful/effective a skill can be.